-Form: Thin to thickly encrusting.
+Form: Previously reported as Hexadella racovitzai this species was shown to be a species complex in 2012.
+Atlantic specimens belong to the new species Hexadella topsenti.
+(Reveillaud et al., 2012) Thin to thickly encrusting.
 Lateral expansion may be considerable, but thickness not exceeding 5 mm.

 Colour: The colour is usually bright rose pink but can also be a pale greyish cream.